-Dust build-up on a camera sensor can lead to dark blobs on your DSLR images, which in the case of astronomical photos can obscure detail and darken the brightest parts of a planet or nebula – a particularly galling scenario when you’ve gone to so much trouble to capture that light in the first place.
+Dust build-up on a camera sensor can lead to dark blobs on your DSLR images, which in the case of astronomical photos can obscure detail and darken the brightest parts of a planet or nebula.

 While these artefacts can often be removed in image-editing software with cloning or healing tools, it’s best to treat the problem at its source by cleaning your DSLR camera’s sensor.

 The sensor of a DSLR camera hides behind a reflex mirror, which deflects the light coming from the lens up into the prism that forms the viewfinder.